Literary Criticism and Reviews: Robert A. Heinlein

 Below is a list of my Heinlein criticism.
 Quite a bit of it is available in the online literary research databases to which many school libraries subscribe, but I also have provided links to other full-text sources when possible.

 “ ‘There Must Be Something Wrong with Us’ Versus ‘A Black Widow Spider Can’t Help It—But That’s the Point’: Right and Wrong and Responsibility in In Cold Blood and Robert A. Heinlein’s Have Space Suit—Will Travel.”
-Critical Insights: In Cold Blood.
-Ed.
-Nicolas Tredell.
-Critical Insights Series.
-Ispwich, MA: Salem, 2020.
-135-50. |
+Critical Insights: In Cold Blood, edited by Nicolas Tredell, Salem, 2020, pp. 135-50. |

-“About This Volume.” vii-xii.
+“About This Volume.” pp. vii-xii.

-“On Robert A. Heinlein.”
-3-17.
-“Mr. Koshchei Makes the Law: To Hell and Back in Robert A. Heinlein’s ‘Magic, Inc.’ and Job: A Comedy of Justice.”
-70-85. “ ‘Locked in Somewhere Safe’: Robert A. Heinlein and the Bomb Shelter.”
-183-98.
-“Chronology of Robert A. Heinlein’s Life.”
-245-50.
-“Works by Robert A. Heinlein.”
-251-56.
-“Bibliography.”
-257-61.
-“About The Editor.”
+“On Robert A. Heinlein.” pp. 3-17.
+“Mr. Koshchei Makes the Law: To Hell and Back in Robert A. Heinlein’s ‘Magic, Inc.’ and Job: A Comedy of Justice.” pp. 70-85. “ ‘Locked in Somewhere Safe’: Robert A. Heinlein and the Bomb Shelter.” pp. 183-98.
+“Chronology of Robert A. Heinlein’s Life.” pp. 245-50.
+“Works by Robert A. Heinlein.” pp. 251-56.
+“Bibliography.” pp. 257-61.
+“About The Editor.” p.
 263. |

 “The Heritage of Heinlein: A Critical Reading of the Fiction” (review).
-SFRA Review 309 (Summer 2014): 39-41.
+SFRA Review vol. 309, Summer 2014, pp. 39-41.
 Available online here. |

 “He ‘Just Plain Liked Guns’: Robert A. Heinlein and the ‘Older Orthodoxy’ of an Armed Citizenry.”
-Extrapolation 45 (Winter 2004): 388-407.
+Extrapolation vol. 45, Winter 2004, pp. 388-407.
 First page preview here. |

 “[Time in] Heinlein’s Have Space Suit—Will Travel.”
-The Explicator 59 (Spring 2001): 144-47.
+The Explicator vol. 59, Spring 2001, pp. 144-47.
 Available online here. |

 “ ‘Starry-Eyed Internationalists’ versus the Social Darwinists: Heinlein’s Transnational Governments.”
-Extrapolation 40 (Spring 1999): 53-70.
+Extrapolation vol. 40, Spring 1999, pp. 53-70.
 Available online here, here, and here.
-Cited in Jari Kakela.
+Cited in Kakela, Jari.
 “Managing and Manipulating History: Perpetual Urgency in Asimov and Heinlein.”
-Fafnir: Nordic Journal of Science Fiction and Fantasy Research 1.2 (2014): 7-22.
+Fafnir: Nordic Journal of Science Fiction and Fantasy Research vol. 1, no .2, 2014), pp. 7-22.
 URL: http://journal.finfar.org/articles/60.pdf.
-Listed in The Greenwood Encyclopedia of Science Fiction and Fantasy: Themes, Works, and Wonders, vol. 1.
-Ed.
-Gary Westfahl.
-Westport, CT: Greenwood, 2005.
-360. Listed in Major Authors and Illustrators for Children and Young Adults, 2nd ed.
-Detroit: Gale, 2002. |
+Listed in Westfahl, Gary, editor.
+The Greenwood Encyclopedia of Science Fiction and Fantasy: Themes, Works, and Wonders, vol. 1, Greenwood, 2005, p.
+360. Listed in Major Authors and Illustrators for Children and Young Adults, 2nd ed., Gale, 2002. |

-Listed in Candace R. Benefiel.
-“The Man Who Sold the Future: A Research Guide to the Fiction of Robert A. Heinlein.”
+Listed in Benefiel, Candace R. “The Man Who Sold the Future: A Research Guide to the Fiction of Robert A. Heinlein.”
 Texas A&M Universities Library, 2001.
 URL: http://cushing.library.tamu.edu/collections/browse-major-collections/the-science-fiction-collection/the-man-who-sold-the-future-a-research-guide-to.html.

 Listed in “Starship Troopers.”
 Wikipedia.org (“External Links”).
 URL: http://en.wikipedia.org/wiki/Starship_Troopers.

 “Heinlein’s Inhabited Solar System, 1940-1952.”
-Science-Fiction Studies 23 (July 1996): 245-52.
+Science-Fiction Studies vol. 23, July 1996, pp. 245-52.

-Rpt. in Short Story Criticism 305.
-Detroit: Gale, 2021.
-Rpt. in Children’s Literature Review 75.
-Ed.
-Rebecca A. Blanchard.
-Detroit: Gale, 2002.
-71-76.
-Rpt. in Short Story Criticism 55.
-Detroit: Gale, 2003.
-235-40.
+Rpt. in Short Story Criticism vol. 305, Gale, 2021.
+Rpt. in Short Story Criticism vol. 55, Gale, 2003, pp. 235-40.
+Rpt. in Children’s Literature Review vol. 75, edited by Rebecca A. Blanchard, Gale, 2002, pp. 71-76.
 Abstract available here.
 First page preview here. |

-Listed in Candace R. Benefiel.
-“The Man Who Sold the Future: A Research Guide to the Fiction of Robert A. Heinlein.”
+Listed in Benefiel, Candace R. “The Man Who Sold the Future: A Research Guide to the Fiction of Robert A. Heinlein.”
 Texas A&M Universities Library, 2001.
 URL: http://cushing.library.tamu.edu/collections/browse-major-collections/the-science-fiction-collection/the-man-who-sold-the-future-a-research-guide-to.html.

-Listed in Candace R. Benefiel.
-“The Man Who Sold the Future: A Research Guide to the Fiction of Robert A. Heinlein.”
+Listed in Benefiel, Candace R. “The Man Who Sold the Future: A Research Guide to the Fiction of Robert A. Heinlein.”
 Texas A&M Universities Library, 2001.
 URL: http://cushing.library.tamu.edu/collections/browse-major-collections/the-science-fiction-collection/the-man-who-sold-the-future-a-research-guide-to.html.